-If you aren't sure whether cleaning your roof is a necessity, it is important to fully understand the benefits.
+If you aren't sure whether cleaning your roof is a necessity, it’s important to fully understand the benefits.
 On an aesthetic level, a clean roof simply looks better.
 If you are trying to increase the curb appeal of your home, this is one option that is relatively cost-effective and can give the entire structure a fresh look if you are trying to sell your home.
-A clean roof can also increase the energy efficiency inside the building, which may play a role in lowering your total energy bills each month.
+A clean roof can also increase the energy efficiency

 How A Roof Gets Professionally Cleaned

 It might surprise you to learn that even on a pitched roof, professionals use heavy-duty machinery to remove the moss, and debris that can build up on the surface or between shingles.
 Power washing machines and portable pressure washing machines are the most popular way to get a roof clean in a hurry, but many professionals may also use a handheld brush with a cleaning solution in order to tackle stubborn stains or especially problematic areas.
 If you have a copper roof, professionals may even use a basic cleaning solution of lemon juice and salt to restore shine.

 When it comes to your roof cleaning project hiring the right contractor is crucial for the future state of your roof.
 The method of cleaning by your hired contractor will depend on the type of roof you have, so make sure when comparing roofers you find one that has experience with your roof material.
 If they are not familiar with the material they may cause damage and require future repairs, jeopardizing your roof and your home.

 Regular care and maintenance are important for any area of your home, especially your roof.
 Cleaning your roof can be dangerous, so this is a project we recommend you call the professionals for.
 Spending the money to have your roof cleaned professionally will be reassuring knowing it’s being done right and that you are safe.